arpansahu/common_readme/AWS Deployment/nginx.md

     sudo nginx -t
     ```

-    Now you’re ready to install and use Certbot, you can use snap to install Certbot:
+    Now you’re ready to install and use Certbot, you can use Snap to install Certbot:

     ```
     sudo snap install --classic certbot